Cartoon Network (India): 2020s

-In April 2020, Cartoon Network India acquired the ZeeQ television series Bandbudh Aur Budbak.
+In April 2020, Cartoon Network India removed its English Audio Feed and acquired the ZeeQ television series Bandbudh Aur Budbak.
 The fourth season of The Tom and Jerry Show was premiered on 14 November 2020 with a new voiceover commentary.

 On 22 February 2021, Super Shiro, a spin-off series of Crayon Shin-chan, made its debut in India on Cartoon Network.
-In March 2021, CN also started Nate is Late.
+In March 2021, CN also started Nate Is Late.
 The channel created their own animated series titled Dabangg, based on the film series, on 31 May 2021.
 On 27 June 2021, the channel premiered its first original CGI animated series, Ekans: Ek Se Badhkar Snake.

-The channel celebrated the International Cat Day, with back to back episodes of The Tom and Jerry Show broadcast on 8 August 2021, using the Cat-Toon Network moniker, which was also used by the American network to celebrate April Fools' Day.
-The third season of Grizzy and The Lemmings titled Grizzy and the Lemmings World Tour was also started from 9 August 2021.
+The channel celebrated the International Cat Day, with back-to-back episodes of The Tom and Jerry Show broadcast on 8 August 2021, using the Cat-Toon Network moniker, which was also used by the American network to celebrate April Fools' Day.
+The third season of Grizzy & the Lemmings titled Grizzy & the Lemmings: World Tour was also started from 9 August 2021.
 A three seven-minute special episode of Lamput premiered on 14 August 2021.
 On 22 August 2021, the Ben 10,010 movie came on the channel in the form of Ben 10 Special.

 In November 2021, Cartoon Network aired the Harry Potter film series.
 Cartoon Network also began airing Taffy on 24 January 2022.

-For celebrating the 82nd anniversary of Tom and Jerry, the channel decide to air Tom and Jerry Tales from 7 to 11 February at 10:30 AM IST onwards.
-However it was continued until late April 2022 at a different timing with the other series of Tom and Jerry like The Tom and Jerry Show (1975), The Tom and Jerry Show (2014), and its 1940-1975 theatrical shorts.
+For celebrating the 82nd anniversary of Tom and Jerry, the channel decides to air Tom and Jerry Tales from 7 to 11 February at 10:30 AM IST onwards.
+However, it was continued until late April 2022 at a different timing with the other series of Tom and Jerry like The Tom and Jerry Show (1975), The Tom and Jerry Show (2014), and its 1940–1975 theatrical shorts.
 The network also started newer series of Tom and Jerry like Tom and Jerry in New York from 18 March 2022.

 On 30 March 2022, Cartoon Network India began using the "Redraw Your World" branding and graphics, like its US and Asian counterparts.
 With the rebrand, Cartoon Network also announced the launch of the Cartoonito block on the channel.

 On 22 May 2022, Cartoon Network India aired the Dragon Ball Super marathon, Dragon Ball Super Sunday.

+The new season of Teen Titans Go! was premiered on the channel on 26 June 2022 in the form of a marathon, Teen Titans Go!
+Super Sunday.
+In July 2022, the channel launched a new programming block Morning Laughter Club at 7:00 AM IST onwards.
+It mainly broadcast shows like The Tom and Jerry Show, Lamput, Maca & Roni and Taffy.

+On 24 October 2022, the channel premiered Digimon Adventure.

+On 15 January 2023, the channel premiered Mechamato, and relaunched Digimon Adventures on 19 February in the form of Digimon Adventures Super Sunday.